Skip to main content

 “If we cut one of these worms into three pieces, each piece will create an entirely new worm,” said Duncan, assistant professor of biology in the University of Kentucky’s College of Arts & Sciences.
 “They regenerate a fairly complex body plan.”

 That ability may lead Duncan and other researchers to fresh insights into biological regeneration.
 As a result, she recently earned a five-year, $250,000-a-year National Institute of General Medical Sciences Maximizing Investigators’ Research Award.
-The award will help her explore how specific enzyme activity affects stem cells’
+The award will help her explore how specific enzyme activity affects stem cells’ ability

 By Richard LeComte